We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Actor

-Sarah Peirse began acting in the late 70s.
-On screen she has made a habit of avoiding formula projects, often working with emerging directors who demonstrate a fresh eye: Vincent Ward on The Navigator, Peter Jackson on Heavenly Creatures, Christine Jeffs on Rain.
+Sarah Peirse began acting in the late 1970s.
+On-screen, she has made a habit of avoiding formula projects, often working with emerging directors who demonstrate a fresh eye: Vincent Ward on The Navigator, Peter Jackson on Heavenly Creatures, Christine Jeffs on Rain.
 For Peirse, the result has been an impressive body of awards and nominations.

-Afterwards Peirse found herself acting on stage in everything from A Bear Called Paddington to Three Sisters.
-In 1984, after a year in London, she started directing theatre, beginning with Caryl Churchill’s Top Girls at Theatre Corporate.
+Sarah Peirse studied for a year at a drama school allied to Auckland’s Theatre Corporate.
+Her classmates included two actors she would work with again, Donogh Rees (Constance) and Phillip Gordon (Inside Straight).
+Afterwards, Peirse found herself acting on stage in everything from A Bear Called Paddington to Three Sisters.
+In 1984, after a year in London, she began directing theatre, starting with Caryl Churchill’s Top Girls at Theatre Corporate.

 Peirse’s first dose of screen acting was for a beautifully-lensed portrait of Auckland car culture: 1980 short film Queen Street.
 Peirse played the pregnant girlfriend, wedged in the front seat between two guys in love with their cars.